HrisheekeshDandekar/WhatsApp-Group-Tagger/README.md

 Follow these simple steps to use the Whatsapp Group Tagger:

 1. **Download the Program**:
-   - Visit the Github repository for the Whatsapp Group Tagger.
    - Click on the "Clone or download" button and select "Download ZIP".
    - Extract the downloaded ZIP file to a convenient location on your computer.